kazusanto/factors/README.md

 ## Summary
 factors is a command line tool that calculates the prime factors of a number.
 It is simple and easy to use.

-This project was created as a personal first exploration of using AI Copilot for development.

 ## Prerequisites
 - Python 3.7 or later
 - pipx installed (see: https://pipxproject.github.io/pipx/installation/)